 AFRIFF: To weave a fictionalized past and present into a working tapestry of film is a test of many aspects of the process: the writing must be tight and every excess must be trimmed; the acting must be consistent across board, every version of a character changing but still holding their essence; the production design must reflect each period and never overwhelm the characters; and most of all, every moment must hold your heart because the past isn’t merely flashbacks but often a fully realized film in itself.

-With her debut feature Phoenix Fury, Ifeoma Chukwuogo works this tapestry with the expertise of a seasoned director, telling the story of Ifeatu from her birth through the series of mostly unfortunate events that lead her to seek revenge against Yali, the man that ruined her life.
+With her debut feature Phoenix Fury, Ifeoma Chukwuogo works this tapestry with the expertise of a seasoned director, telling the story of Ifeatu and Ewura-Ama through the series of mostly unfortunate events that lead them to seek revenge against the man at the center of their lives.
 Split into four chapters, the film operates efficiently in each chapter, helping fill in the gaps that exist as the story progresses.

-With the main characters portrayed by two actors each across different time periods, extracting consistent performances across board is important to keep the story grounded.
+With the main characters living lives across different time periods, extracting consistent performances from actors across board is important to keep the story grounded.
 The cast delivers this mandate steadily, though some more effectively than others.
-Uzoamaka Aniunoh (With Difficulty Comes Ease) plays a younger Ifeatu with a magical presence formed by a life of sadness and grief, her naivety in youth is dripping from every movement and the light leaves her eyes as her life gets darker.
+Uzoamaka Aniunoh (With Difficulty Comes Ease) plays Ifeatu with a magical presence formed by a life of sadness and grief, her naivety in youth is dripping from every movement and the light leaves her eyes as her life gets darker.

 The only one to match her performance is Onyinye Odokoro (Slum King) as Nnena who is introduced in a brief scene that is sharp, funny and revealing all at once.
 It stands out as the forging of a female friendship that turns into a sisterhood.
 Ama K. Abebrese plays Ewura-Ama with a purposeful monotony inspired by grief that has sat in her character for a lifetime.
 Abebrese’s monotony is transformed into a revenge-fueled joie de vivre when an older Yali (played adequately by Richard Mofe Damijo) arrives at her resort, now governor of Lagos state in a fashion that’s oddly similar to a history we all know.